BenjaminT94/Deep-Learning-Challenge/README.md

 The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+Overview of the analysis: Explain the purpose of this analysis.<br>
   The purpose of this analysis is to use the features in the provided dataset to create a neural network algorythm that can predict if the applicants of the Alphabet Soup charity will be successful or not.